RT-Thread/rt-thread/documentation/device/adc/adc.md

 ### Enable ADC Channel

-It is required to enable ADC device with the following interface function before reading and operating the ADC device,
+It is required to enable the ADC device with the following interface function before reading and operating the ADC device.

 ```c
 rt_err_t rt_adc_enable(rt_adc_device_t dev, rt_uint32_t channel);